 - While entering your details, it’s better to avoid using clipboard paste buffer and use our Human typing emulation instead

 Typically, you would create an account to accomplish a specific goal: for example, running ads, selling or buying products, and so on.
 And this is the time when we again need to remember about the behavioral factor in terms of what would a regular user do.

 New accounts are always under the radar of detection systems, because they are not aged and hence don’t have any historical data.

 You can watch this video for an example of a good account warm-up practice.
-There are many other techniques for warming up accounts that you can find online.
-This step is definitely not to be skipped, so go ahead and google “How to warm up a Facebook / Google / Amazon / etc account“ and start your multi-accounting journey!
+There are many other techniques that you can find online.
+This step is definitely not to be skipped, so go ahead and google “How to warm up a Facebook / Google / Amazon / other account“ and start your multi-accounting journey!